way76/terracoin/README.md

-# DO NOT USE IT YET, IN PROGRESS...

 # ![Terracoin](logo.png) Terracoin Guide

 Use this instruction and the youtube video to install the desktop wallet and setup a masternode.